ankit-sharechat/Widget-JSON-Validator/README.md

 A JS tool to validate JSON for Widget.
 ## Checks supported

+### Usage:
+ - `index.js` file is the start point
+ - There are two main methods.
+    - `validateFeedItem` : Validates Widgets for feed.
+It expects complete Post Model object for feed.
+    - `validateExploreItem` :  Validates Widgets for Explore.
+It expects complete object for explore screen.

 ### Type Checkings
  - Header Type
  - Slot Type